SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 22, 2022 - FFIE

 PR Newswire

-To: All persons or entities who purchased or otherwise acquired securities of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp. ("Faraday Future" or the "Company") (NASDAQ: FFIE) and/or sold Faraday Future put optionsbetween January 28, 2021 and November 15, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Faraday Future Intelligent Electric Inc. F/K/A Property Solutions Acquisition Corp. ("Faraday Future" or the "Company") (NASDAQ: FFIE) between January 28, 2021 and November 15, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Central District of California.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.
 There is no cost or obligation to you.